omarKmekkawy/AVR_Atmega32_Schedulers/Atmega32_Co_Sch/README.md

 # Atmega32_Co_Sch [03/08/2020]

-Simple Co-operative scheduler based on [Patterns for time triggered embedded systems]
+This project is an Atmega32 modified Co-operative scheduler based on [Patterns for time triggered embedded systems] reference.
+The reference illustrate the code in details, so its recommended to have an idea about the basics.

 <img src="https://github.com/rxtxinv/AVR_Atmega32_Schedulers/raw/master/Images/Kit.jpg" height="500" width="900">

 ## Getting Started

 The scheduler uses Timer1 as a Ticking source, the timer ticks every 1ms @ F_CPU = 8,000,000 MHz.
-Every tick, the scheduler updates the tasks defined data structure with timing and the dispatcher loops until the task is about to run.
+Every tick, the scheduler updates the tasks defined data structure with timings and the dispatcher in the super loop loops until the task is about to run.

 In the [main.c](https://github.com/rxtxinv/AVR_Atmega32_Schedulers/blob/master/Atmega32_Co_Sch/main.c) file, I have created 3 tasks as follows: